codas-hep/codas-hep.github.io/content/pages/index.md

 The school lectures will take place at the [Princeton Center for Theoretical Science (PCTS)](http://pcts.princeton.edu/pcts/index.html) in [Jadwin Hall](https://goo.gl/maps/x1tAczDvWFB2) on the Princeton University campus.

-Applications for the CoDaS-HEP school are no longer being accepted.
+Applications for the CoDaS-HEP 2017 school are no longer being accepted.
 The deadline was 6 June, 2017.
+A second edition of the school is planned for summer, 2018.
+Further information will be made available about CoDaS-HEP 2018 in early 2018.

 Questions can be sent to [codas-hep@googlegroups.com](codas-hep@googlegroups.com).